NatwarUpadhyay/Deepseek_Local_Deployment/README.md

-# Deepseek_Local_Deployment
+# DeepSeek Local Deployment with Ollama
 DeepSeek R1 (1.5b) model (or its distilled variant by changing version) Deployment using Ollama’s API

-# DeepSeek Local Deployment with Ollama
 ## Technical Documentation

 ### Prerequisites